NEW Elementary School Enrollment Guidebook for Foreign Parents in Sapporo

 Japanese language study materials for foreign children (Ministry of Education, Culture, Sports, Science and Technology), Japanese

-During this winter break, SICPF is offering study support sessions for elementary school and junior high school students who are non-Japanese or have international background.
+During this summer break, SICPF is offering study support sessions for elementary school and junior high school students who are non-Japanese or have international background.

 Please bring your homework or study materials that you want to work on.
 Our volunteers will help you!